codeforamerica/world_bank_ruby/README.md

 	require 'world_bank'

-  #
-  # WorldBank will delegate to the client allowing top level look-ups of their catalog
-  #
   WorldBank::Source.all.fetch       # =>  ['Doing Business', 'Something Else'...]
                                     #        array of 16 sources of information the bank used

   WorldBank::IncomeLevel..all.fetch # =>  { HIC: 'High Income', HPC: 'Heavily Indebted Poor Countries (HIPC)'...}
                                     #       hash of 9 income levels the bank assigns

   WorldBank::LendingType.all.fetch  # =>  [ { id: 'IBD', value: 'IBRD' }... ] an array of key: value pairs of
                                     #        the 4 lending types

   WorldBank::Topic.all.fetch        # =>  the 18 high level topics that indicators are grouped into

-  WorldBank::Region.all.fetch     # =>  returns all the regions the
+  WorldBank::Region.all.fetch       # =>  returns all the regions the World Bank can classify a country as

-World Bank can classify a country as WorldBank::Country.all.fetch    # =>  returns all countries the World Bank tracks
+  WorldBank::Country.all.fetch      # =>  returns all countries the World Bank tracks

-  WorldBank::Indicator.all.fetch  # =>  returns all the indicators the
-World Bank uses
+  WorldBank::Indicator.all.fetch    # =>  returns all the indicators the World Bank uses

   WorldBank::Indicator.featured     # =>  returns the featured indicators

-  WorldBank::Topic.all.fetch      # =>  returns all the topics the World
-Bank catagorizes its indicators into
+  WorldBank::Topic.all.fetch        # =>  returns all the topics the World Bank catagorizes its indicators into

 include WorldBank
   #